Blog

 Section 508

-To comply with Section 508 standards, you need must meet the Section 508 standards and guidelines.
-However, Section 508 guidelines “incorporate by reference the WCAG 2.0 Level AA Success Criteria, and apply the WCAG 2.0 Level AA success criteria and conformance requirements to both web and non-web electronic content.”
+To comply with Section 508 standards, you need to meet the Section 508 standards and guidelines.
+However, Section 508 guidelines "incorporate by reference the WCAG 2.0 Level AA Success Criteria."
 This means that by following WCAG AA or AAA standards, your site will be in compliance with Section 508 guidelines.

 Web Content Accessibility Guidelines